What Is Social Impact?

 A philanthropist is a person who is involved in charitable causes, typically by donating funds.

-Pro bono refers to legal advice or action given at no cost.
+Pro bono refers to legal advice or an action given at no cost.

 Quantitative impact refers to quantifiable changes (whether positive or negative) in the state of aspects of life which are easily counted.
 Examples of these are assets, income, shelter, and family size.